GMOD/Apollo/docs/Quick_start_guide.md

     ./apollo run

-This will launch a temporary tomcat instance that you will be able to access from http://localhost:8080/apollo/ and login with your $WEBAPOLLO_USER and $WEBAPOLLO_PASSWORD information.
+This will launch a temporary tomcat instance that you will be able to access from http://localhost:8080/apollo/ and login with your $WEB_APOLLO_USER and $WEB_APOLLO_PASS information.

 #### Congratulations